INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

-Metal-Rules.com: So how have the things developed since then?
+Metal-Rules.com: So how have things developed since then?

-Mike Dean: We are getting a good response and it’s fun.
-I think we are looking at doing some more shows, trying to get some invitations to festivals, and hopefully making records soon.
+Mike Dean: We are getting a good response, and it’s fun.
+We are looking at doing some more shows, trying to get some invitations to festivals, and hopefully making records soon.
 That’s what we’re going to do.

-Metal-Rules.com: With Pepper now back in the line-up, how much did you had to re-learn and change things compared to the last few tours that you did as a threesome?
+Metal-Rules.com: With Pepper now back in the line-up, how much did you re-learn and change things compared to the last few tours you did as a threesome?

-Mike Dean: Yeah, I mean myself personally just having to sing a lot, it’s a lot more work than just digging in and playing bass and putting all your energy into that.
-It makes me have respect for Pepper, because just to have to sing and play and deliver those songs that people are very familiar with up to a standard every night is challenging.
-I have my taste to that for a little while, and who knows maybe I will do it again.
-But this is more about just trying to; it’s bigger sound, more guitars.
+Mike Dean: Yeah, I mean myself personally just have to sing a lot.
+It’s a lot more work than just digging in and playing bass and putting all your energy into that.
+It makes me respect Pepper because just to have to sing and play and deliver those songs that people are very familiar with up to a standard every night is challenging.
+I have my taste to that for a little while, and who knows, maybe I will do it again.
+But this is more about just trying to; it’s a bigger sound, more guitars.
 So it’s about just finding players for your instruments and just making it tighter.

-Metal-Rules.com: The last time you played as three piece was when I saw you at the Roadburn festival and the set list was built mostly around the first three albums.
+Metal-Rules.com: The last time you played as three-piece was when I saw you at the Roadburn festival, and the setlist was built primarily around the first three albums.

 DIFFERENT VERSIONS OF C.O.C.

 Mike Dean: I agree.
 But we are not doing the three-piece thing right now because we are trying to keep it simple.
 But our drummer has chosen to… He wants to demonstrate that he’s still friends with Karl Agell and Karl is a great guy, and people do want to hear those songs, I agree.
-But I agree that it’s very confusing and maybe not smart marketing to do that Blind thing, but I have a feeling, as we play more, they will play less.
+But I agree that it’s very confusing and maybe not smart marketing to do that “Blind” thing, but I feel that they will play less as we play more.
 And Karl will focus on his band he’s in now, which is called King Hitter.
-They have a few songs that are really amazing, like a two guitar harmony lead attack kind of like Judas Priest.
-It would be a fast song in 1979, but now it’s kind of a normal but it’s like really strong sounding.
-A little nostalgic sounding, put in a cool creative way.
+They have a few really amazing songs, like a two-guitar harmony lead attack, kind of like Judas Priest.
+It would be a fast song in 1979, but now it’s kind of normal, but it’s really strong sounding.
+A little nostalgic sounding put in a cool creative way.
 It’s a good band sound.

 Metal-Rules.com: As for the Blind line-up, that version recently played on the 70,000 Tons of Metal cruise.